aurora-opensource/au/docs/discussion/concepts/common_unit.md

 ### The need for common units

-_Physically_, we can compare any two quantities of the same Dimension.
+_Physically_, we can compare any two quantities of the same dimension.
 It doesn't matter if one is measured in feet, and the other in yards; we can place the physical lengths next to each other, and see which one is longer.  _Computationally_, we need to express them in the same unit, so that our notion of `<` for _quantities_ can simply "inherit" from our notion of `<` for their _values_.